 For more information on the unfair contract terms law and what ASIC has done, see these guides and releases:

-- Unfair contract terms: A guide for businesses and legal practitioners – an industry report by the ACCC, ASIC and the state and territory consumer protection agencies (as at October 2020, this guide did not reflect the extension of the law to insurance contracts, or the introduction of the civil penalty regime)
+- Unfair contract terms: A guide for businesses and legal practitioners – an industry report by the ACCC, ASIC and the state and territory consumer protection agencies (as at October 2023, this guide did not reflect the extension of the law to insurance contracts, or the introduction of the civil penalty regime)

 - 18-262MR Prospa removes unfair loan terms for small business borrowers and guarantors (7 September 2018)

-- Media Release (18-073MR) ASIC reports on changes to small business loan contracts by big four banks (15 March 2018)
+- 18-073MR ASIC reports on changes to small business loan contracts by big four banks (15 March 2018)

-- Media Release (15-229MR) Consumers can reclaim funds on expired travel money cards following ASIC action (25 August 2015)
+- 15-229MR Consumers can reclaim funds on expired travel money cards following ASIC action (25 August 2015)

-- Media Release (14-021MR) Unlicensed rental companies enter into enforceable undertaking with ASIC (4 February 2014)
+- 14-021MR Unlicensed rental companies enter into enforceable undertaking with ASIC (4 February 2014)

 Please note that this information sheet is a summary giving you basic information about a particular topic.
 It does not cover the whole of the relevant law regarding that topic, and it is not a substitute for professional advice.
 You should also note that because this information sheet avoids legal language wherever possible, it might include some generalisations about the application of the law.
 Some provisions of the law referred to have exceptions or important qualifications.
 In most cases, your particular circumstances must be taken into account when determining how the law applies to you.